What the HIPAA Security Rule Requires for Security Awareness Training

 What Your HIPAA Security Awareness Training Must Cover

-The HIPAA Security Rule does not prescribe a specific curriculum, but NIST Special Publication 800-50 and HHS guidance together define the content baseline that OCR expects to see.
+The HIPAA Security Rule does not prescribe a specific curriculum, but NIST Special Publication 800-50 and HHS guidance together define the content baseline that OCR expects.
 Enforcement actions consistently cite generic or inadequate training content as a contributing factor in breaches.
 Specificity in what you teach directly affects your defensibility if an incident occurs.

 Your program should address the following areas, with role-specific depth where appropriate:

-Phishing and social engineering: How to identify suspicious emails, vishing calls, and pretexting attempts targeting healthcare organizations.
+- Phishing and social engineering: How to identify suspicious emails, vishing calls, and pretexting attempts targeting healthcare organizations.
 Content drawn from actual healthcare sector incidents is significantly more effective than generic scenarios.
-Our phishing recognition guide provides scenario-based examples of attacks specifically designed to target medical practices.
+Our phishing recognition guide covers scenario-based examples of attacks specifically designed to target medical practices.

-Ransomware and malware prevention: Safe browsing habits, risks of unauthorized software installation, and immediate steps workforce members should take if devices behave abnormally.
+- Ransomware and malware prevention: Safe browsing habits, risks of unauthorized software installation, and immediate steps workforce members should take if devices behave abnormally.
 Healthcare organizations are disproportionately targeted because ePHI commands high prices on criminal markets and operational disruption creates maximum pressure to pay.
-See our ransomware prevention guide for detailed response procedures.
+Our ransomware prevention guide covers detection indicators and response procedures.

-Mobile device and remote access security: Encryption requirements for devices that store or access ePHI, remote wipe procedures for lost or stolen devices, prohibited data storage locations, and VPN requirements for remote access scenarios.
+- Mobile device and remote access security: Encryption requirements for devices that store or access ePHI, remote wipe procedures for lost or stolen devices, prohibited data storage locations, and VPN requirements for remote access scenarios.
+Our guide on remote work security for small teams provides practical steps for hybrid healthcare environments.

-Incident reporting procedures: The specific steps employees follow when they suspect a breach or security event — who to contact, timeframes, what information to preserve, and protections against retaliation for good-faith reporting.
-Reference our HIPAA breach notification requirements for the regulatory framework behind these procedures.
+- Incident reporting procedures: The specific steps employees follow when they suspect a breach or security event, who to contact, timeframes, what information to preserve, and protections against retaliation for good-faith reporting.

-Password and access management: Password complexity and uniqueness requirements, MFA enrollment and use, prohibition on shared credentials, and proper offboarding procedures for departing employees or terminated contractors.
+- Password and access management: Password complexity and uniqueness requirements, MFA enrollment and use, prohibition on shared credentials, and proper offboarding procedures for departing employees and terminated contractors.

 What This Means for Your Practice